1-on-1 Interview: Bryant Foster, Human Factors Expert

-I graduated with a Master’s degree in Applied Psychology in the summer of 2012.
-Right before I graduated, a fellow student, Mike Kuzel, introduced me to a human factors group at Google working on their self-driving car.
-I took a contract position at Google and got to work on some fun project with amazing people.
+Right before I graduated with a Master’s degree in Applied Psychology in the summer of 2012, a fellow student, Mike Kuzel, introduced me to a human factors group at Google working on their self-driving car.
+I took a contract position at Google and got to work on some fun projects with amazing people.
 I really enjoyed my time there, but left to return to Arizona and to work as an independent consultant for about 8 months before joining up with Russ and Tonya to co-found Research Collective.

 Research Collective: What’s on your mind these days?

 Bryant: As I write this, I am just leaving the Human Factors and Ergonomics Society’s Healthcare Symposium.
-I had a wonderful time catching up with friends I have made along the way, meeting new people, and learning from peers in the industry.
-I think we have a really cool community, full of people who are motivated to improve people’s lives.
+It was a wonderful time catching up with friends I have made along the way, meeting new people, and learning from peers in the industry.
+We have a really cool community, full of people who are motivated to improve people’s lives.
 I feel extremely fortunate to work in this field with so many amazing people, and have a rejuvenated desire to be more involved in the community, especially in an effort to bring us closer together.